When students move away from home, some have a difficult time adjusting to campus life.

 The answer: a dog, of course!
 Canines have been constant companions to the human race for thousands of years, so man’s best friend might be just what you need to help you adjust to college life.
 Read on to find which dog breeds would likely be the best for college students just like you!

-The Yorkipoo is an energetic little dog that does well in apartments and is fantastic at making adjustments.
+The Yorkipoo is an energetic little dog that does well in apartments and is fantastic at making adjustments (consider an automatic dog ball launcher for extra stimulation).
 Despite its barking (which, by the way, is just adorable), the Yorkipoo can make a great pet for college students living off campus.

 Between classes, assignments, and social life, it can be difficult for college students to be active with regards to their health.
 The great news is that Yorkipoos will definitely keep you on your toes and possibly improve your health through more exercise with their high levels of energy and playfulness; your dog will not be afraid to tell you when it’s time to get off the couch, turn off your laptop and get some fresh air.